 In days to come, there would be rumors going around town that the disciples came by night and stole Jesus’ body while the soldiers were asleep30, a dereliction of guard duty heavy enough to warrant a death sentence for the soldiers31.

 However, in the next few days after, you hear even crazier stories – that Jesus has been seen alive.
 By not just one, but many different people, at many different places, on many different occasions.
-He has even been seen to ascend into Heaven at the Mount of Olives32 .You make a list of people who claimed to see Jesus alive after his crucifixion and burial:33
+He has even been seen to ascend into Heaven at the Mount of Olives32 .You confess belief in this Risen Jesus as you list the people who claimed to see Him alive after His crucifixion and burial:33

 - Mary Magdalene, outside the tomb (John 20:10-18)

 - Cleopas and another disciple on the road to Emmaus (Luke 24:13-32)

 - Ten apostles and others, with Thomas absent (John 20:19-23)

 - To all the Eleven apostles together (including Thomas) (John 20:26-30)

 - To the other disciples (Matt 28:16-20)

 - To five hundred people at one time, and also to the man named Saul who would become Apostle Paul (1 Corinthians 15)